mui/material-ui/docs/pages/blog/mui-x-v5.md

 #### Synchronous state initialization

 In previous versions, the state was first populated with default values, and then in a `useEffect`, given the values provided as props (`props.pageSize` for instance), or derived from the props (the sorted and filtered rows derived from the `props.rows`, `props.sortModel` and `props.filterModel`).
-This was causing an additional render with useless data, and the we had to be careful to avoid flickering between the fake and real data.
+This was causing an additional render with useless data, and then we had to be careful to avoid flickering between the fake and real data.
 In v5, the state is initialized synchronously during the first render.

 Note that for now, the state updates coming from controlled props are still asynchronous.
 If you pass `props.pageSize`, we will apply it to the state in a `useEffect`, and therefore if you read the state just after the render (for instance in a `useLayoutEffect`), you will still see the old version.

-## Reduced style specificity for easier customization
+## Simplified style customization

+In previous versions, most of the built-in CSS of the `DataGrid` and `DataGridPro` components had a [CSS specificity](https://web.dev/learn/css/specificity/) of 2.
+This means that the CSS you would normally add would have less priority than the built-in CSS of the data grid.
-In previous versions most of the various `DataGrid` and `DataGridPro` components had a CSS specificity of 2, meaning that style overrides and customizations were harder, requiring you to look at the DOM tree in order to pick the correct selector.
+This was requiring you to open your dev tools, look at the DOM/CSSOM tree in order to use the correct CSS selector.
 With MUI X v5 we have reduced the CSS specificity of most of the internal `DataGrid` and `DataGridPro` components to 1.
-This will enable developers to more easily change the look and feel of the grid's components.
+This enables developers to more easily change the look and feel of the grid's components.

 **Before**